 Lawrence P. Powers is Co-Chair of the firm's Construction Litigation Department.
 Larry's practice is focused on handling complex, multi-party construction related professional liability claims and other land use and development related matters, such as land use approvals and permitting, State Disciplinary Board matters and liquor license applications.
 He has tried numerous complex construction cases to a jury verdict.
-Admitted in 1984, Larry has over 35 years of experience in litigating, arbitrating and mediating complex construction disputes, and regularly handling difficult loss prevention and risk management assignments for world renowned design firms and all major professional liability insurers.
+For over three decades, Larry has litigated, arbitrated and mediated complex construction disputes, and regularly handles difficult loss prevention and risk management assignments for world renowned design firms and all major professional liability insurers.
+Larry has tried over 90 professional malpractice and construction cases to a jury verdict.
 Representative matters that he has handled include everything from contracts for sole practitioner architects to multi-billion dollar bridge and highway projects and international building projects.

 A 1980 graduate of Villanova University, Larry put himself through law school by working in both the office and in the field in the general and mechanical contracting construction industries and the heavy and specialized transportation industry before receiving his law degree as a night student from the Seton Hall University School of Law.
 Larry "got his hands dirty" as a mason's laborer, can read blueprints and is well acquainted with how buildings get designed and built from the ground up.